 Value – Pay a low price relative to long term earnings

-UTV was trading at only 5 times the average earnings of the past decade and at about 6 times adjusted earnings.
-By any stretch of the imagination that’s low for a company which is very likely to be a going concern.
+UTV was trading at only five times the average earnings of the past decade and at about six times adjusted earnings.
+By any stretch of the imagination, that’s low for a company which is very likely to be a going concern.

 Growth – Favour growing companies, but don’t overpay for them

-That meant that a more normal dividend policy may return which would likely drive the share price up from where it was at the time.
-If not, then the yield should be very high which would be ample compensation until Mr Market did decide to increase the share price.
+That meant that a more normal dividend policy might return, which would likely drive the share price up from where it was at the time.
+If not, then the yield should be very high, which would be ample compensation until Mr Market decides to increase the share price.

 The decision to sell

-In this case I needed some cash to extend the portfolio from 20 to 30 companies.
-However, more importantly is the reason why is sold this particular stock.
+In this case, I needed some cash to extend the portfolio from 20 to 30 companies.
+But why did I sell this particular stock?

 A golden goose